berkeleycole/tic-tac-toe/README.md

 Here are the user stories that were created for this project:

-Here are the user stories to guide your progress:

 - As a user, I should start off seeing a 3x3 grid on the main page

 - As a user, I should be able to click on a square to mark it.
 My partner should be able to